NatButler/Curatoroo/README.md

 ## Requirements

-You will need Node.js >= v20 installed.
+You will need Node.js >= v20 installed, including npm, as well as git.

 ## Local setup

 To run this project locally:

-1. `git clone` the repo using the URL under the "<> Code" button in GitHub.
+1. In a terminal, use the `git clone` command followed by the URL specified under the "<> Code" button when viewing the repo in GitHub, to clone the repo locally.

 2. `cd` into the newly created directory and run `npm install` to install all necessary dependencies.